luka-hash/doit/README.md

 ## Licence

-This code is licensed under MIT licence (see LICENCE for details)
+This code is licensed under MIT licence (see LICENCE for details).